Skip to main content

 Several inpatient and outpatient procedures use sedation.
 Many drugs and agents used during surgery to relieve pain and to depress consciousness remain in the body at low amounts for hours or even days afterwards.
 In an individual with either central, obstructive or mixed sleep apnea, these low doses may be enough to cause life-threatening irregularities in breathing or collapses in a patient’s airways.
 Use of analgesics and sedatives in these patients postoperatively should therefore be minimized or avoided.

 A person with sleep apnea undergoing any medical treatment must make sure his or her doctor and anesthetist are informed about the sleep apnea.
-Alternative and emergency procedures may be necessary to maintain the airway of sleep apnea patients.
+Alternative and emergency procedures may be necessary to maintain the airway of patients with sleep apnea.